NattapongTH/NattapongTH-6310422089_BADS7105/Homework 01_Analysis of Customer/README.md

 # <p align="center"> Analysis of Customer </p>
 Note
-- To show concept of analysis for beginning level
+- To show concept of analysis for beginning level (excel base)
 - Sample only student in class
 ***